qooxdoo/documentation/core/environment.md

 [API documentation of the qx.core.Environment class](apps://apiviewer#qx.core.Environment)
 .

+## Code Optimization

+When the compiler can absolutely determine, in advance, the values for an environment variable, it will evaluate the expression in advance and eliminate code which can never be called; for example, the most common example of this is `qx.debug` which is true for the Source Target and false for Build Targets.

+This also happens with the generator, but only when using the `build` target.

+The optimization takes
+advantage of the values of environment settings given in the configuration, to remove code like calls to `qx.core.Environment.get()` for such a setting and replace it with the corresponding value.
+That means that changing the value of such a key via URL parameter later has no effect, as the call to retrieve its value is no longer in the code.
+You can then only set environment values via URL parameter for those keys which have **not** been given a value in the configuration.

+This isn't always practical - for example, you may wish to use the configuration to set the default value for an environment setting - to prevent the compiler eliminating the code, use the "preserveEnvironment" setting (or in the generator, disable the `variants` optimisation and set `qx.allowUrlSettings` to true).

 ## Defining New Environment Settings

 Now to actually setting new or overriding existing environment settings.
 The